Statement of Inclusivity and Diversity

 These principles are also applied to the education and training offered at PSP.
-While some courses emphasize didactic learning, others are also experiences in modern group analysis, and as such provide the student with an opportunity to learn the practice of psychotherapy in a more effective way than they would at most universities or other institutions.
+While most courses emphasize didactic learning, many of our instructors incorporate aspects of group process, and as such provide the student with an opportunity to learn the practice of psychotherapy in a more effective way than they would at most universities or other institutions.

 PSP does not discriminate with regard to race, color, national origin, ethnic origin, gender, sexual orientation, physical disability, age, religion, creed, gender identity, ancestry, marital status, or political affiliation, in any aspect of its psychoanalytic programs, including the selection and assignment of faculty and administrative staff, student admissions, class and field placement, and referral services.
 In accepting students with a wide range of interests and skills, PSP identifies, nurtures and certifies psychoanalysts with talents and abilities vital to the profession.

 The Philadelphia School of Psychoanalysis was formed in 1971 with the encouragement of Dr. Hyman Spotnitz and others.
 It was founded as a sister organization of the Manhattan Center for Advanced Psychoanalytic Studies (now Center For Modern Psychoanalytic Studies).
 Classes were initially held at the Combs College of Music in the Germantown neighborhood of Philadelphia.
 In 1975, PSP became a charter member of the National Association for Accreditation in Psychoanalysis (NAAP).
 Since the establishment of ABAP (American Board for Accreditation in Psychoanalysis) as an independent accrediting body for psychoanalysts in 1997, PSP has adhered to their requirements for admission, training, and graduation.